7 Critical Prior Authorization Behavioral Health Failures Draining Your Practice

 14 Days Out

 Payer-specific expiration alert fires.
-Renewal deadline calculated per payer lead time requirement.
+Renewal deadline calculated per payer lead time.

 5